 The transformation got funded.
 Nothing changed.

 New frameworks, new programs, new language on the wall.
 The underlying structure hasn't moved.
-What's rewarded, tolerated, and reinforced still runs the show because most efforts never reach the layer where change lives.
+What's rewarded, tolerated, and reinforced still runs the show because most efforts never reach the layer where the operating culture actually lives.

 A star at their last company.
 Can't gain traction at yours.